MathieuSnd/NoRISC/report/everything.md

+# NoRisc: Exploration of open-source formal verification tools for RISC-V processor cores

+_by Mathieu Serandour, supervised by Ulrich Khune_

+---

 # Abstract

 The RISC-V instruction set architecture (ISA) has been designed to be highly modular.
 This makes it an ideal platform for processor formal verification, which is a critical step in the design of processor cores.
-This report presents the formal verification of the PAF Core that was used as the basis for this research.
-This core is an open-source RISC-V processor core written as a university project at Telecom Paris by Florian Tarazona and Erwan Glazsiou.
-The PAF Core was found to be quite buggy and in need of significant modifications to be compatible with the riscv-formal tool, which is used to prove that a processor is correct according to the RISC-V ISA.

-The formal verification of the PAF Core covered the base RISC-V ISA (rv32i) and the B extension (Bit manipulation).
-The core was modified to implement trapping, which detects ill-formed instructions and unaligned accesses.
-Several bugs were found and fixed such as missing instructions, pipeline stalls not properly implemented, bad forwarding and load instruction triggering trap on miss-aligned addresses.

-In addition to the formal verification of the PAF Core, the report also includes the formal verification of an AXI-lite random memory controller, which I used to formally verify AXI-lite variant of the picorv32 core.

-The report concludes with an analysis of the contributions of the research, including a timing and area analysis of the PAF processor.
+This report presents the formal verification of the PAF core, an open-source rv32i core written by university students, the implementation and verification of the Bit Manipulation RISC-V extension on this core, and the contribution to the `riscv-formal` tool to support this extension.
+Moreover, the report includes the formal verification of an AXI-lite random memory controller, which I used to formally verify AXI-lite variant of the picorv32 core.
+We conclude with an analysis of the contributions of the research, including a timing and area analysis of the modified core.
 The results of this work provide a strong foundation for further improvements to the PAF Core.

 # Report Summary